Aphis

 Aphis asclediapis on Cornus (dogwood) at our former house in Idaho.
 This is the fundatrix being hunted by a parasitoid wasp.

 It overwinters on Cornus stolonifera, then migrates to many secondary hosts throughout summer.
-In the mountains I frequent, this species is analagous to Macrosiphum euphorbiae in that it colonizes many hosts, and a majority of samples of Aphis from high mountain sites and in and near the northern Rocky Mountains seem to be this species.
+In the mountains I frequent, this species is analogous to Macrosiphum euphorbiae in that it colonizes many hosts, and a majority of samples of Aphis from high mountain sites and in and near the northern Rocky Mountains seem to be this species.
 Have a look at my collection database for more details on hosts.
 See some other notes above about the taxonomy of this species in western U.S.A.

 Aphis carduella on Lomatium near Boise, Idaho. note the variable color of these miscellaneous nymphal stages, even within one colony.